Silletera Farms and Its History

 Los Sarros Silletera Farm

 It is located in the village of Piedra Gorda.
 It has a nature trail that allows you to discover great biodiversity of fauna and flora, native species of trees and flowers that are bird habitats, and the nursery “Salpicón,” where multicolored gardens are preserved and propagated.
-Here, the tradition is passed down from generation to generation to guarantee the conservation of the silletera manifestation in the family by the hand of the host, Carlos Alberto Grisales Ramírez.
+Here, the tradition is passed down from generation to generation to guarantee the conservation of the silletera manifestation in the family under the guidance of the host, Carlos Alberto Grisales Ramírez.

 Los Sarros Silletera Farm - Photo by Corporación de Silleteros Santa Elena